Evaluating technology innovation in marketing

 Many of the early deployment ‘Innovation Trigger‘ techniques are less relevant for marketers compared to those related to AI which is now at the ‘Peak of Inflated expectations‘.
 One that caught our attention is Conversational User Interfaces.
 This is a useful application for marketers to consider since it includes using marketing chatbox examples, which we have featured on our blog this year.
 It also includes voice interactions through the likes of Apple Siri, Microsoft Cortana and Amazon Alexa/Echo.

-Other technologies include marketing applications of machine learning which platforms like Google.
-Facebook, Amazon, IBM and Salesforce are deploying, with their mega budgets and research teams are working on integrating into their services.
+Other technologies include marketing applications of machine learning and platforms like Google.
+Facebook, Amazon, IBM and Salesforce are deploying, with their mega budgets and research teams are working on integrating them into their services.
 They include, for example, Augmented Reality, Cognitive Expert Advisors (described above as AI Chatbots), Smart Data discovery (of which Predictive Analytics is one approach) and IoT integration including the Connected Home.